 The Bachelor of Arts in Interdisciplinary Studies helps you explore your interests and create a degree that aligns with your unique goals.
-This program can be completed entirely online or in a hybrid format (a mix of on-campus, remote (Zoom) and online (async) classes).
+This program can be completed in your choice of hybrid formats (any mix of on-campus, remote (Zoom), and online (async) classes).

 Modality